formats back

 Unlike oil, natural gas and coal, solar and wind energy are technologies – not fuel.
 This means they are not restricted by eventual depletion or an innovation cap.
 As research continues and technologies improve, there will be even more advances in renewable energy – and at lower costs.

 And with technological growth comes job creation, not only in the US but also worldwide.
-While fossil fuel technologies are mostly mechanized, the renewable energy industry is more about labor.
+While fossil fuel technologies are mostly mechanized, the ever-expanding renewable energy industry is more about labor.
 According to the Environmental Defense Fund, jobs in the solar and wind power sectors have grown at about 20% annually in recent years.
 And this is just the beginning.

 Stable Energy Prices